 The history of computing since the earliest calculators demonstrates some of the kinds of change that can arise when new construction kits are developed.
-The technological changes were not merely changes of size, speed and memory capacity: there have been profound qualitative changes, in part because development of new layers of virtual machinery produced new types of mechanism, including new sorts of mutually interacting causal loops linking virtual machine control states with portions of external environments, as in use of GPS-based navigation.
+The technological changes were not merely changes of size, speed and memory capacity: there have been profound qualitative changes, in part because development of new layers of virtual machinery produced new types of mechanism, including new sorts of mutually interacting causal loops linking virtual machine control states with portions of external environments, for instance use of GPS in navigation using a "satnav" device.

-Long before that, evolved virtual machines provided semantic contents referring to non-physical structures and processes, e.g. mathematical problems, rules of games, and mental contents referring to possible future mental contents ("What will I see if...?") including contents of other minds ("What will she see...?").
 Some of the new powers, states and processes include semantic contents referring to non-physical structures and processes, e.g. mathematical problems, rules of games, and mental contents including past or possible future mental contents and contents of other minds.
-Although it may not be obvious, this implies that the new virtual machines cannot be fully described in the language of the FCK even though they are fully implemented in physical reality.
+So the machines cannot be fully described in the language of the FCK even though they are fully implemented in physical reality.
 (See note on ontologies.)